asset-group/5ghoul-5g-nr-attacks/README.md

 <h3 align="center">Downlink Interception (Packet Analysis and Mutation)</h3>

-**Downlink Interception** is arguably a bit more complicated than uplink interception since it offers slightly more features to the user in terms of test case creation.
-Whenever the Base Station wants to reply to the UE, it will generate a raw 5G MAC buffer which can be modified by the user C++ exploit script, before such buffer is ultimately transmitted over-the-air to the UE.
-To this end, 5Ghoul Interception API connects the `_pre_` and `_post_` callbacks in a similar fashion as Uplink, but the main difference is such that transmission of a downlink packet is delayed to the UE until the `tx_post_dissection` callback finishes its execution.
+**Downlink Interception** is arguably a bit more complicated than uplink interception.
+This is because downlink interception offers slightly more features to the user in terms of test case creation.
+Whenever the Base Station wants to reply to the UE, it will generate a raw 5G MAC buffer.
+This buffer can be modified by the user C++ exploit script, before such buffer is ultimately transmitted over-the-air to the UE.
+To this end, 5Ghoul Interception API connects the `_pre_` and `_post_` callbacks in a similar fashion as Uplink, but the main difference is that transmission of a downlink packet is delayed to the UE until the `tx_post_dissection` callback finishes its execution.
 Since `tx_post_dissection` passes as argument the raw buffer `pkt_buf` to the function, **any change in this packet buffer will be forwarded to the Base Station software stack**, which will then transmit the mutated payload over-the-air.
-For this reason it is important to remember that the user shall not insert delays (e.g., `usleep`) inside both `tx_pre_dissection` and `tx_post_dissection`.
+For this reason, it is important to remember that the user should not insert delays (e.g., `usleep`) inside both `tx_pre_dissection` and `tx_post_dissection`.
 Doing such would make the Base Station delay its communication downlink transmission and ultimately terminate its 5G communication with the UE.
 An example of the execution flow of a downlink packet through `tx_pre_dissection` and `tx_post_dissection` callbacks is illustrated in the Figure below.

 <p align="center"><img src="./docs/figures/interception-script-downlink.svg" alt="interception-script-downlink" style="zoom:200%;" /></p>

-Detailed information on callbacks that are called when receiving Uplink frames from the UE is discussed below.
+Detailed information on callbacks that are invoked when receiving Downlink frames from the UE is discussed below.

-* `int tx_pre_dissection(uint8_t *pkt_buf, int pkt_length, wd_modules_ctx_t *ctx)` - Called ***BEFORE*** an Downlink packet from the UE is decoded.
+* `int tx_pre_dissection(uint8_t *pkt_buf, int pkt_length, wd_modules_ctx_t *ctx)` - Called ***BEFORE*** a Downlink packet to the UE is decoded.
 You can use this to manually check the raw bytes of the Downlink packet `pkt_buf` or register filters (via `wd_register_filter`) that are to be used later in `_post_` callback.
-Note that `ctx->wd` is a internal context variable used to track state of the protocol decoding:
+Note that `ctx->wd` is a internal context variable used to track the state of the protocol decoding:

   ```c++
   int tx_pre_dissection(uint8_t *pkt_buf, int pkt_length, wd_modules_ctx_t *ctx)